Dead-I/DeadBot/README.md

 ##ÊAcknowledgements ##
-Thank you to everyone on the x10Hosting IRC who has helped me make DeadBot through testing or debugging, namely GtoXic, stpvoice, Sierra and zachary.
+Thank you to everyone on the x10Hosting IRC who has helped me make DeadBot through testing or debugging, namely GtoXic, stpvoice, Sierra, zachary and Skizzerz.